1. Attendance

 - During non-academic extracurricular activities with explicit permission by school staff.

-- During PM school with explicit permission by school staff.
+- During special school events with explicit permission by school staff.

 Non-Compliance and Discipline